Rhenry1995/KeatsScrape/README.md

 ## Input
 To run the program enter the following code with adding your username or password.

-`python3 KeatsScrape -pw yourPassword -un yourUsername`
+`python3 KeatsScrape -pw yourPassword -un yourUsername -wd directoryOfdestination`